Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Quality in interactions is a nuanced concept, because of the breadth of what we’re talking about.
 Let’s start with a shared sense of what UI interactions actually are.

-Definition of UI Interactions
+UI Interactions

 Interactions include the visual representations which capture and communicate the situation happening ‘in the computer’ to the user.
 The designers’ job is exposing the logic of what is happening within the computer and the data while creating opportunities to guide the user forward in their tasks.
 Interaction at its core, is a conversation between humans and computers.